Use case #0001

 The thin-file lending conditions: what gets added at approval

 A thin-file approval is not the same as a standard approval.
 The Bureau AI recommends conditions that build credit history while managing the incremental risk of lending to a borrower with no bureau track record.
-Typically: a reduced loan amount (50–70% of standard maximum eligibility, increasing after 12 months of on-time payments); NACH-mandated EMI collection (not standing instruction) to ensure payment discipline; mandatory credit bureau reporting from month 1 (so the borrower is building a tradeline record); and a 6-month portfolio review at which the Bureau AI re-pulls the bureau — by that point the borrower will have a thin CIBIL score based on the institution's own reporting, and the reduced amount restriction can be reviewed.
+Typically: a reduced loan amount (50–70% of standard maximum eligibility, increasing after 12 months of on-time payments); ACH-mandated monthly payment collection (not standing instruction) to ensure payment discipline; mandatory credit bureau reporting from month 1 (so the borrower is building a tradeline record); and a 6-month portfolio review at which the Bureau AI re-pulls the bureau — by that point the borrower will have a thin FICO score based on the institution's own reporting, and the reduced amount restriction can be reviewed.

-190MCredit-invisible adults in India — no bureau score, not because they are uncreditworthy but because they have no formal credit history
+190MCredit-invisible adults in the US — no bureau score, not because they are uncreditworthy but because they have no formal credit history

-5Alternate signal categories — AA bank behaviour, EPFO, utility, telecom, and GST — assembled in 38 seconds
+5Alternate signal categories — AA bank behavior, EPFO, utility, telecom, and sales tax / federal tax — assembled in 38 seconds

 74Kavitha's alternate composite score — thin-file approve with conditions · Standard credit pathway unavailable